-Saving £3,000 per year undoubtedly sounds attractive, but before you get too excited about it, you’d best check that you’re actually eligible.
+Saving up to £5,000 per year undoubtedly sounds attractive, but before you get too excited about it, you’d best check that your company is eligible.

-Firstly, you will need to be a business, or a charity which pays Class 1 National Insurance.
+Firstly, you will need to be a business or a charity that pays Class 1 National Insurance.
 Those who employ a support or care worker are included in this category.

 However, you will not be eligible to claim the EA if:

 - You are the director and sole employee being paid more than the Secondary Threshold.
 You can learn more about what this means here.

-- You employ someone for the purpose of performing domestic, personal, or household work, such as gardener or nanny.
+- You employ someone to perform domestic, personal, or household work, such as a gardener or nanny.

 - You are a business or public body performing over half your work within the public sector and are not a charity.

 - You are a service company that operates within the IR35 rules.

 Will a typical small company director benefit?

-Assuming you are eligible – you are not a sole director of your company, and your work isn’t caught by IR35 – you will only benefit from this tax break if you actually pay yourself / your co-director(s) / employees salaries which are in excess of the current Employers’ NIC secondary threshold.
+Assuming you are eligible – you are not a sole director of your company, and your work isn’t caught by IR35 – you will only benefit from this tax break if you actually pay yourself / your co-director(s) / employees salaries which are more than the current Employers’ NIC secondary threshold – £9,100 per year.

 Many small companies pay their director(s) low salaries, which will be subject to small amounts of NI, or no NI at all.